SfyLabs-HASC/Age_Of_Chronos_GamesBounty/applications/AgeOfChronos.md

  or check the website: https://www.ageofchronos.com/

- You can play at the first MVP of the game.
+ You can play at the first MVP of the game

 ### Please describe the game's core loop? (minimalistic)
 Discover (Explore time periods) -> Encounter (Engage in strategic battles) -> Acquire (Collect unique NFTs 2.0) -> Upgrade (Enhance characters and items)